Karlos Gil in conversation with

 The domain of gods and monsters; of birth and burial, where extraordinary events come to pass.
 Dark, dangerous and alienated: caves are places of visions and experiences both sacred and profane.
 More recently, they have become home to data farms, seed vaults, communication cables and doomsday bunkers.

-With his first solo exhibition in The Netherlands titled Timefall, Karlos Gil turns the space of 1646 into a cave detached from the conventions of time.
+With his first solo exhibition in The Netherlands titled Timefall, Karlos Gil turned the space of 1646 into a cave detached from the conventions of time.
 In his tapestries, sculpture and video work, Karlos reappropriates past and present industrial production methods combined with fictional elements in order to craft imagery for possible futures.